-There are two general mechanisms for extracting and importing SNOMED CT-AU data:
+There are many ways to extract and import SNOMED CT-AU data:

-- Import all of the relevant SNOMED CT-AU data into structures within the host system similar to the SNOMED CT RF2, or
+- Import all the relevant SNOMED CT-AU data into structures within the host system that are similar to the SNOMED CT RF2 distribution format.

-- Export and ‘flatten’ the required data into simple list type forms and import them into the required host data structures, or
+- Export and ‘flatten’ the required data into simple list type forms and import them into the required host data structures.

 How do I maintain terms in my application when a new version of SNOMED CT-AU is released?